Royals vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- Over the past 10 games, the Royals have been favored just once and lost that contest.
+- The Royals have played as the underdog in eight of their past 10 games and have gone 2-6 in those contests.

-- In their last 10 games with a total, the Royals and their opponents have failed to hit the over five times.
+- When it comes to the total, the Royals and their foes are 5-4-1 in their previous 10 contests.

-- Bookmakers have not set a spread for any of the Royals' last 10 games.
+- Bookmakers have not posted a runline in any of the Royals' past 10 contests.

 Royals Betting Records & Stats

-- The implied moneyline probablility in this matchup gives the Royals a 63.6% chance to win.
+- The Royals have an implied victory probability of 51.2% according to the moneyline set for this matchup.

-- Kansas City has played in 33 games with an over/under set, and have combined with its opponents to go over the total 17 times (17-14-2).
+- Kansas City and its opponents have hit the over in 17 of its 34 games with a total this season.

-- The Royals have had a spread set for only two outings this season, and went 1-1-0 ATS.
+- The Royals have played just two games with a spread this season and split those games 1-1 ATS.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.